 Mark Linder Walk for the Mind is a one mile walk to raise awareness of brain tumors and their impact on patients, family members and friends, and to raise funds for brain tumor research.

 The first Walk for the Mind in 2003 attracted over 150 walkers and raised more than $12,000 for research programs.
-While Mark died in 2005 at age 31 from brain cancer, the Walk continues and to date has raised nearly $420,000 for research.
+While Mark Linder died in 2005 at age 31 from brain cancer, the Walk for the Mind continues and to date has raised nearly $430,000 for research.

 We are pleased to announce Eric “Hoovey” Elliott is our Honorary Chairman for 2015 Mark Linder Walk for the Mind.